 The impact of the Legislation on each of our hospitals may vary.
 Because Legislation provisions are effective at various times over the next several years, we anticipate that many of the provisions in the Legislation may be subject to further revision.
 Initiatives to repeal the Legislation, in whole or in part, to delay elements of implementation or funding, and to offer amendments or supplements to modify its provisions have been persistent and may increase as a result of the 2016 election.
 The ultimate outcomes of legislative attempts to repeal or amend the Legislation and legal challenges to the Legislation are unknown.
 Results of recent Congressional elections and the change of Presidential administrations beginning in 2017 could create a political environment in which substantial portions of the Legislation are repealed or revised.
-Specifically, President Donald Trump's 100 Day Action Plan called for full repeal of the Legislation and its replacement with health savings accounts, cross-states sales of health care regulatory landscape are not clear, and President Donald Trump has already indicated that popular provisions of the Legislation should be preserved.
+Specifically, President Donald Trump's 100 Day Action Plan called for full repeal of the Legislation and its replacement with health savings accounts, cross-states sales of health insurance, and modifications to statemanaged Medicaid programs.
+Nevertheless, prospects for rapid enactment of radical change in the health care regulatory landscape are not clear, and President Donald Trump has already indicated that popular provisions of the Legislation should be preserved.
 It remains unclear what portions of the Legislation may remain, or whether any replacement or alternative programs may be created by any future legislation.
 Any such future repeal or replacement may have significant impact on the reimbursement for healthcare services generally, and may create reimbursement for services competing with the services offered by our hospitals.
 Accordingly, there can be no assurance that the adoption of any future federal or state healthcare reform legislation will not have a negative financial impact on our hospitals, including their ability to compete with alternative healthcare services funded by such potential legislation, or for our hospitals to receive payment for services.